Back to The Church in Exile

 "Be faithful unto death, and I will give thee the crown of life."[6]

-This crown is not given for success, not for numbers, not for applause, but for fidelity in darkness.
+That crown is not given for success, numbers, or applause.
+It is given for fidelity in darkness.

 The storm will grow stronger.
-The persecution will intensify.
+The persecution will sharpen.
 The will be tested.

 But Christ wins. rises.
 The Immaculate Heart triumphs.
-And the will rejoice with glorified wounds.
+The will rejoice with glorified wounds.

-Take courage.
 Stand firm.
-Hold fast to the Faith.
-You are the City of God in Exile, and your redemption is nearer than you believe.
+Hold fast to the faith.
+The City of God remains in exile for a time, but redemption is nearer than many souls believe.

 Footnotes